spk121/johanan/johanan.md

 The default parameters are 0.05 seconds, no data forwarding character, and a 64,000 bits/s binary speed.
 This has the following effect.
 * Every 0.05 seconds, the input buffer is checked for characters.
-* If the input buffer is not empty, 400 bytes or all the characters in the input buffer, whichever is less, are packetized and sent.
+* If the bit rate is 64,000 bits/s and the input buffer is not empty, 400 bytes or all the characters in the input buffer, whichever is less, are packetized and sent.
 400 bytes = 64,000 bits/s * (0.125 bytes/bit) * (0.05 seconds).
 * In the 300 baud case, 2 bytes per packet would be sent.
 * In the 110 baud case, 1 byte would be sent.